Health and Wellness Issues

 Best Retirement Towns and States

-February 15, 2017 — From time to time we get the question, “Which is the better state for retirement, Florida in the East, or Arizona in the West”.
+Updated January 2020 (originally published 2017) — We often get the question, “Which is the better state for retirement, Florida in the East, or Arizona in the West”.
 Both states are popular and have many great places to live.
-Based on the interest we see on Topretirements.com, Florida attracts more retirement interest than any other state: in the last quarter of 2016 people saw our two main Florida pages 24,000 times, double the number viewed for Arizona (just under 12,000).
+Based on the interest we see on Topretirements.com, Florida and Arizona attract more retirement interest than any other states, Florida has a slight edge in popularity.
 Tennessee, both Carolinas, and Colorado also generate a lot of prospective interest.

 Further down in this article we will present various factors for each state so you can draw your own conclusions from the facts.
-But first, here is your Editor’s personal opinion about what makes each of these two states a great, or not so great place to retire.
+But first, here are our opinions about what makes each of these two states a great, or not so great place to retire.
 As always, reader input is extremely important.
 We encourage you to use the Comments section below to tell your stories and express your (more…)

 Posted by Admin on February 15th, 2017